firstcontributions/first-contributions/README.md

 ## Submit your changes for review

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
-Click on that button.
+Click on the button.

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/compare-and-pull.png" alt="create a pull request" />